Characterization of Excess Risk for Locally Strongly Convex Population Risk: Excess Risk under Convex Problems

-In this section, we propose upper bounds of the expected excess risk for convex loss functions.
+In this section, we propose upper bounds of the expected excess risk for convex problems.
 We impose the following convexity assumption throughout this section. \begin{assumption}[Convexity] For each $\bz$ and any $\bw_{1}, \bw_{2} \in \cW$, $f(\bw, \bz)$ satisfies

 \end{assumption}